AtsukoCoffey/search4herbs/README.md

 <a id="credit-ins"></a>

 ### Find instance by value
 These monsters' habitats are different; some of them live in the woods, while others are in the fields or mountains.
 I want to sort them by their specific class attributes.
 To make this possible, I will use a @classmethod, as referenced in an article on Stack Overflow.
+First save all the instances in the list and using `@classmethod` to sort out by specific value.
+Then randomly pick up by populations' weight.

 ![Find instance by value](readme/credit-find-instance-by-value.png "Find instance by value")

 # ACKNOWLEDGEMENTS